[Updated for 2021].

 - If contested, the auditor will escalate the finding to a major nonconformity.
 Also untrue, for the same reasons.
 The definitions of “major” and “minor” nonconformities are defined in ISO 17021-1, and nonconformities don’t magically increase in severity because a client questions them.

 - If contested, the auditor will come back angry, and our next audit will be hell.
 Typically an auditor won’t even remember the issue by the next audit, but even if they do, their behavior is governed by ISO 17021-1, and they cannot begin issuing “spite findings” out of anger.
-If they do, those new findings can then me challenged, too, and are more likely to be thrown out since they won’t be based on reality, but instead on emotions.

 - Top management doesn’t care, they just want the cert on the wall.
 This is more common than it should be, and often middle managers tasked with defending the QMS find themselves ordered by their bosses to accept the findings, no matter what, just to keep the cert on the wall.
-It’s a phony argument, since appealing a certificate doesn’t de-certify a company, but if the boss is that worried about it, there’s little you can do other than find a new employer.
+It’s a phony argument, since appealing a nonconformity doesn’t de-certify a company, but if the boss is that worried about it, there’s little you can do other than find a new employer.

 - Our certificate will expire while waiting for the appeal to be resolved.
 This one has some merit, but you should clearly communicate to the CB that you expect the appeal to be resolved by them in a timely manner that does not impact on your certification.
 There are a lot of minor tweaks the CB can do to ensure your cert does not expire, but clearly they should simply prioritize the issue so that this doesn’t even become a risk.
 If they don’t, you have an entirely different complaint you can levy against them.

-Steps to Contest a Finding
+Steps to Appeal a Finding

-Contesting a finding is incredibly simple, and should be done in the following order.
+Appealing a finding is incredibly simple, and should be done in the following order.
 In all cases, the challenge must be made in a manner that is polite, firm and based on evidence.
 Let’s take a look:

 1.)
 Confirm that the nonconformity is, in fact, invalid.
 Many clients don’t like nonconformities, and want to oppose them, but if the nonconformity is valid, there is no amount of arguing that can reverse it.
 If it’s a valid finding, it’s better to work to correct the problem than argue for the sake of arguing.